Coup de Theatre, Quintessentially Insider

 Bright-Eyed Wanderings, Quintessentially Insider

 I’m resting on a grassy knoll at the Secret Garden Party eating strawberries and whipped cream – Champagne in hand – waiting for a live execution by guillotine.
-The beheading will take place at 3pm sharp, carried out by a fellow dressed as a large fluffy bunny rabbit.
+The beheading will take place at 3pm sharp, carried out by a (possibly drunken) fellow dressed as a large fluffy rabbit.
 A hush falls over the crowd.
 The blade drops.
 The ladies gasp.
 I lose a few expensive berries.
 The head falls below into a wooden crate.
 Silence...
 Click to read more.

 A Star Attraction, Quintessentially Insider